What is Lean3?

 Agile has been innovative.
 Agile was born out of a rejection of the old ways of working.
 But it is not 3rd generation Project Management, as Agile has never really been about Projects.
 It is about products not projects.
 The roots of Agile are in software development; how to develop and maintain a software product.
 It has not strayed too far from its roots.

 Furthermore, Agile has sown considerable confusion in Project Management.
-Agile has been used to manage projects (rather than products), and has often disappointed.
+Scrum has been used to manage projects (rather than products), and has often disappointed.
 And Agile has spread both anti-project and anti-management sentiment.

 Lean3 is about Projects and Project Management.
 Projects are a proven way to deliver change.
 Lean3 embraces Project Management, whereas many people in Agile reject Project Management.